Tower Semiconductor Ltd (TSEM) CEO Russell Ellwanger on Q3 2020 Results - Earnings Call Transcript

 This strong growth is primarily a result of market share gains due to strong technology platforms, which offer industry-leading performance across a broad range of voltages and applications.
 This, along with our updated high-voltage 200-millimeter RESURF and SOI technologies, an industry-leading 65-nanometer BCD 300-millimeter offering, has driven the present market share growth and enabled a healthy funnel of new design activity for future increases.

 Our power discrete business, predominantly Tier 1 MOSFET customers has shown a year-over-year decline that is consistent with what has been published for the discrete market.
 New order levels have stabilized with customer forecast now increasing, which signals a recovery for this market.
 Moving to our sensors and displays business unit.
-First, looking at non imaging sensors, we are steadily growing our manufacturing volume of MEMS microphone products, expecting continued increase throughout the next year.
-While in parallel, co-developing new platform offerings.
-We have several customer products and platform development stages, such as MEMS speakers, radiation centers and remote infrared thermal sensors.
+First, looking at non imaging sensors, we are steadily growing our manufacturing volume of MEMS microphone products, expecting continued increase throughout the next year while in parallel, co-developing new platform offerings.
+We have several customer products and platform development stages, such as MEMS speakers, radiation sensors , and remote infrared thermal sensors.
 Our magnetic sensor, TMR activity with Crocus technology is expected to wrap to mass production in the first half of next year with numerous state-of-the-art sensors.
 On the display front, our development program with Aledia has accelerated and is expected to capture a large market share with their unique 3D micro LED technology.
 We're also working on micro OLED screens for the VR market.

 Moving to imaging sensors.
 We have achieved very good results and expect manufacturing to start shortly for lens-type fingerprint sensors.
 On time-of-flight sensor front, we also received very good results from our lead customer sensors and are moving according to the plan to production in the first half of next year.
-This would be our first product moving to mass production, using our 300-millimeter stacked wafer backside illumination pixel-level bonding platform.
+This would be our first product moving to mass production using our 300-millimeter stacked wafer backside illumination pixel-level bonding platform.

-We continue to see weakness in 2 market segments, the X-ray dental sensor market and the industrial sensor market, however, we begin to see a rebound in customer bond forecast for industrial sensors.
+We continue to see weakness in two market segments, the X-ray dental sensor market and the industrial sensor market; however, we begin to see a rebound in customer-demand forecast for industrial sensors.

 Third quarter 2020 utilization levels are impacted by the cyber event, as mentioned.
-In Migdal Haemek Fab 1, our 6-inch factory, we had 50% utilization; fab 2, the 8-inch factory, was at 60%; group RT Beach, California, Fab 3 was about 70%.
-San Antonio Factory Fab 9 was at 60%; our TPSCO 8-inch factories in Japan, Foundry business was at about 60% rate; in our 12-inch factory, we had a 10-point increase in layers processed versus the second quarter.
+In Migdal Haemek Fab 1, our 6-inch factory, we had 50% utilization; fab 2, the 8-inch factory, was at 60%; Newport Beach, California, Fab 3 was about 70%.
+San Antonio Factory Fab 9 was at 60%; our TPSCO 8-inch factories in Japan, Foundry business was at about 60% rate; and in our 12-inch factory, we had a 10-point increase in layers processed versus the second quarter.

 We also increased our photo layer capability by 25% as a result of the previously announced capacity expansion.
-And hence, the resulting utilization was 70%, allowing for Q4 and continued in 2021 revenue growth against a high customer demand.
+And hence, the resultant utilization was 70% allowing for Q4 and continued in 2021 revenue growth against a high customer demand.
 With that, I'd like to turn the call over to our CFO, Oren Shirazi.
 Oren, please.

 Oren Shirazi